API Reference

 Checks the given dict against a previously recorded version, or generate a new file.

-• fullpath – complete path to use as a reference file.
-This option will ignore datadir fixture when reading expected files but will still use it to write obtained files.
-Useful if a reference file is located in the session data dir for example.
+fixture when reading expected files but will still use it to write obtained files.
+Useful if a reference file is located in the session data dir for example.round_digits – If given, round all floats in the dict to the given number of digits.

 dataframe_regression